 Enjoy fall in Fort Wayne with a drive, bike ride, or hike in our trails, parks and preserves.
-While you’re here discover other fun activities including festivals, the Wild Zoo Halloween, and much more! www.VisitFortWayne.com/Fall
+While you’re here discover other fun activities including fall festivities, the Fort Wayne Children's Zoo, and much more!
+Discover our fall recommendations at www.VisitFortWayne.com/Fall.

 Fort Wayne, Indiana’s Fall Foliage Points of Interest

 We invited a few of our friends to share their perspectives on where to find the best fall colors near Fort Wayne, Indiana.
 Follow this guide or build your own adventure with some of the best spots to see fall foliage in Fort Wayne.

 According to ACRES Land Trust, you don’t have to go far to find gold this fall.
 Local nature preserves are the perfect place to immerse yourself in shades of bright yellow, ruby, garnet, and emerald.
 No shovel required!